GitTools/GitVersion/docs/input/docs/reference/versioning-modes/continuous-delivery.md

   - That means no rebuilding everything when you are deploying

 Continuous delivery does not work well with GitFlow.
-The reason is that you are required to *merge* to master to do a release, triggering a rebuild and a new set of artifacts to go through your pipeline.
+The reason is that you are required to *merge* to main to do a release, triggering a rebuild and a new set of artifacts to go through your pipeline.
 Depending on how long your pipeline is, this could be a while.